splintered-reality/py_trees/doc/background.rst

 Background
 ==========

+.. _introduction-section:

 Introduction
 ------------

 .. note:: Behaviour trees are a decision making engine often used in the gaming industry.

-Other engines
-that are often used include hierarchical finite state machines, task networks, scripting engines all of which have various pros and cons.
+Others include hierarchical finite state machines, task networks, scripting engines all of which have various pros and cons.
 Behaviour trees sit somewhere in the middle of these allowing you a good blend of purposeful planning towards goals with enough reactivity to shift in the presence of important events.
 They are also wonderfully simple to compose.

-There's a wealth of information already covering behaviour trees.
-Rather than regurgitating it in a lesser form here, dig through some of these first.
+There's much information already covering behaviour trees.
+Rather than regurgitating it here, dig through some of these first.
 A good starter is `AI GameDev - Behaviour Trees`_ (free signup and login) which puts behaviour trees in context alongside other techniques.
 A simpler read is Patrick Goebel's `Behaviour Trees For Robotics`_.
-Some other useful readings are listed at the bottom.
+Other readings are listed at the bottom of this page.

 Some standout features of behaviour trees that makes them very attractive: